PhenoixYANG/scICL/README.md

 To train a scICL model, you can run

-'python main.py -d '0' --config config_name --module 'pretrain''
+'python main.py -d '0' --config your_path_forconfig --module 'pretrain''
-'python main.py -d '0' --config config_name --module 'contrastive_learning '
+'python main.py -d '0' --config your_path_forconfig  --module 'contrastive_learning '